TcOpenGroup/TcOpen/src/TcoMitsubishiRobotics/README.md

 ## Introduction

-The **TcoMitsubishiRobotics** is a set of libraries that cover two product platforms in ABB's manufacturing portfolio: the **IRC5** and the **Omnicore** platform." for the target PLC platform [Twincat](https://www.beckhoff.com/en-en/products/automation/twincat/twincat-3-build-4024/) and [TcOpen](https://github.com/TcOpenGroup/TcOpen#readme) framework.
+The **TcoMitsubishiRobotics** is a set of libraries that cover two product platforms in Mitsubishi's manufacturing portfolio: the **CR series**  for the target PLC platform [Twincat](https://www.beckhoff.com/en-en/products/automation/twincat/twincat-3-build-4024/) and [TcOpen](https://github.com/TcOpenGroup/TcOpen#readme) framework.

 The package consists of a PLC library providing control logic and its .NET twin counterpart aimed at the visualization part.